In the Hul’qumi’num language, nuts’a’maat means ‘working together with one heart, one mind‘.

-The results were delicious, and we anticipate many future harvests of an increasing quantity and diversity as the Forage Forest continues to grow.
+The results have been delicious, and we anticipate many future harvests of an increasing quantity and diversity as the Forage Forest continues to grow.

 Harvest activities will take place periodically throughout the season – check out our Second Saturday volunteer day to get involved.

 Ongoing care and monitoring are essential parts of any restoration project, and the Forage Forest is no exception.
 But how to account for the health and impacts of such a unique project, with ecological, social, and artistic dimensions?
 In anticipation of this dilemma, University of Victoria post-graduate student Hyeone Park devoted her studies to developing a monitoring framework that could accommodate the unique features this project.
 Her masters thesis, entitled “A model of food forestry and its monitoring framework in the context of ecological restoration”, guides our monitoring work moving forward, and resulted in an article in the journal Environmental Monitoring and Assessment.